Skip to main content

 What is the Mobile Core?

 The mobile core consists of multiple orchestrated elements that are responsible for the user auth, session management, and mobility management for mobile networks.
-Mobile APs need to communicate with the mobile core to complete the installation of the private mobile network.
+Mobile APs need to communicate with the mobile core to provide a private mobile network service.
 The 4G mobile core is referred to as the 'Evolved Packet Core' (EPC), and the 5G core is referred to as the 5GC.